ArtBlocks/artblocks-docs/creator-onboarding/readme/artist-onboarding-steps.md

 ---
 description: >-
   Below you'll find an overview of each step of our onboarding process as well as an estimated time required for each step.
-Please note that the time estimate for each step depends on successful complet
+Please note that the time estimate for each step depends on the successful completion of the step before.

 ---

 # Artist Onboarding Steps